Information and Support for Businesses

 We are committed to providing businesses across East Lindsey with clear, helpful and up-to-date information and will keep this page updated with information from the government and our partners.
 We want to support one another during this challenging time, and will share any of your initiatives, along with helpful information from trusted organisations.

-We are administering the business rates holidays and two business grants, you can find further info on these schemes using the Apply for a Business Grant button below.
+We are administering the business rates holidays and local business grants on behalf of Government, you can find further info on these schemes using the Apply for a Business Grant button below.

 Business Lincolnshire Support: Business Lincolnshire has dedicated adviser support for telephone consultations and advice.
 Further information is available here.
 Business Lincolnshire have also established a Coronavirus helpline, call 01522 782189 (Option 3) or email email@example.com to speak to a local business adviser at the Growth Hub.
 The helpline is open from 9am until 5pm with an answer phone outside of these hours.